Given all the things that can go wrong as a tree grows from a seed to a 30-metre giant, it’s incredible so many survive.

-- exclude all heavy stock for as long as it takes to get the seedlings established.
+- exclude all heavy stock for as long as it takes to get the trees established.
 This may be as little as two years (poplar poles) or permanently (for native revegetation).
-Closely monitor any sheep grazing to prevent damage
+Closely monitor any sheep grazing to prevent damage to the bark

 - keep up the pest control.
 Don’t let rabbits, possums or goats kill or damage your young trees

 - clear any competing weeds/grass from around your plants until the trees are well above surrounding weeds.
-This can be done by using herbicide sprays, a scrub cutter or other mechanical tools.
-Using a tool has the advantage of creating mulch from the weeds though care must be taken not to damage the stem of the seedling
+This can be done by using herbicide sprays or manually clearing weeds away from trees.
+Scrub cutters or other mechanical tools are not recommended because these can damage the bark of young trees

 - apply the right fertiliser when the trees are young.
-Knowing your soil’s properties will help you get the right one for the job
+Knowing your soil’s natural fertility will help you get the right one for the job – soil tests are recommended

 - if your trees look unhealthy and you’re not sure why, get advice from an expert.